Ivanjin-king/Contact-Tracing-By-WIFI-Infrastrcture/README.md

 # Contact-Tracing-By-WIFI-Infrastrcture
 What solution are your organization using for Contact Tracing during Covid-19?
+QR code scan, paper with pen or others?
+Here I'd like to share some experience on leveraging WIFI Infrasturce for your contact tracing.

 <img src="https://raw.githubusercontent.com/Ivanjin-king/Contact-Tracing-By-WIFI-Infrastrcture/master/pic/Screen%20Shot%202020-09-04%20at%208.39.13%20PM.png">